 Similarly, when a person has clasped his hands in front of him, it means that he’s exercising self-restraint.
-But if this hand gesture is accompanied with thumbs pointing upwards it means that even though he is restraining himself, he has got something powerful to say.
+But if this hand gesture is accompanied by thumbs pointing upwards, it means that even though he is restraining himself, he has got something powerful to say.

-A person displaying the thumbs may also lean backward (apathy), tilt their head back exposing the neck (dominance) or rock on the balls of their feet to increase their height (high status).
+A person displaying thumbs may also lean backward (apathy), tilt their head back, exposing the neck (dominance), or rock on the balls of their feet to increase their height (high status).

 This is because feeling powerful is often accompanied by feeling apathetic toward others, feeling dominant, and feeling that your status is higher compared to others.